Acezorey/Acezorey.github.io/projects/fashion_image_recognition_MLmodel.md

 This forward pass - backward pass process continues until the entirety of the training data has been processed by the model.
 The data itself is randomized during training to prevent the model from just memorizing a single kind of data (ex: memorizing what a shoe looks like and nothing else), and is also divided into smaller sets to allow for more efficient training.

-This model utilizes very heavy math, most notably linear algebra, calculus, and partial differential equations.
+This model utilizes a lot of math: most notably linear algebra, calculus, and partial differential equations.

 ## Links
 Github: <a href="https://github.com/Acezorey/neural-network-learning">Link</a>